 SI.
 No. Instruments Credit Conversion Factor (%) 1 Direct credit substitutes e.g. general guarantees of indebtedness (including stand L/Cs serving as financial guarantees for loans and securities) and acceptances (including endorsements with character of acceptance) 100 2 Certain transaction - related contingent items (e.g. warranties and standby L/Cs related to particular transactions) 50 3 Short-term self-liquidating trade-related contingencies (such as documentary credits collateralised by the underlying shipments) 20 4 Sale and repurchase agreement and asset sales with recourse, where the credit risk remains with the bank.
 100 5 Forward asset purchase, forward deposit and partly paid shams and securities, which represent commitments with certain draw down 100 6 Note issuance facilities and revolving underwriting facilities 50 7 Other commitments (e.g., formal standby facilities and credit lines) with an original maturity of over one year.
 50 8 Similar commitments with an original maturity upto one year, or which can be unconditionally cancelled at any time.
 0 9 (i) Guarantees issued by banks against the counter guarantees of other banks 20 (ii) Rediscounting of documentary bills accepted by banks.
 Bills discounted by banks which have been accepted by another bank will be treated as a funded claim on a bank.
+20 Note : In these cases, banks should be fully satisfied that the risk exposure in fact, on the other bank.
+Bills purchased / discounted / negotiated under

-20 Note: In these cases, banks should be fully satisfied that the is, in fact, on the other bank.
+Note: In these cases, banks should be fully satisfied that the risk exposure is, in fact, on the other bank.
 Bills purchased / discounted / negotiated under LC (where the payment to the beneficiary is not made 'under reserve') will be treated as an exposure on the LC issuing bank and not on the borrower.
-All clean negotiations as indicated above above, will be assigned the risk weight is normally applicable to inter-bank exposures, for capital adequacy purposes.
-In the case of negotiations 'under reserve' the exposure should be treated as on the borrower and risk weight assigned accordingly. ٦l Aggregate outstanding foreign exchange contracts of original
+All clean negotiations as indicated above above, will be assigned the risk weight is

+normally applicable to inter-bank exposures, for capital adeq the case of negotiations 'under reserve' the exposure should the borrower and risk weight assigned accordingly. ·

-Aggregate maturity - outstanding foreign exchange contracts of original Logo than 1 1 colondor do 0
+10 Aggregate outstanding foreign exchange contracts of original ginal maturity -

 Less than 14 calendar days 0

 more than 14 days but less than one year 2

-for each additional year or part thereof 3

-Notes:
+3

+Notes :

-While calculating the aggregate of funded and non-funded exposure of a borrower for the purpose of assignment of risk weight, bank may 'net-off' against the total outstanding exposure of the borrower credit balances in current or other accounts which are not earmarked for specific purposes and free from any lien.
+While calculating the aggregate of funded and non-funded borrower for the purpose of assignment of risk weight, but against the total outstanding exposure of the borrower credit but or other accounts which are not earmarked for specific purposes. oank may 'net-off' oalances in current